codekansas/codekansas.github.io/_posts/2022-07-26-journaling.markdown

 ---
 layout: post
-title: Experience after Three Months of Daily Journaling
+title: Three Months of Daily Journaling
-category: 📖
+tags: [musings]
 excerpt: Meta-journal about journaling for more consecutive days than I initially thought I would
 ---